swag-bi/swag/README.md

 You will need a local SPARQL database e.g., GraphDB, running on port 7200 and a repository called "AMCIS_2021".
 Alternatively, you can change it and set up your connection string at [SWAG for analysis of asylum applications](https://github.com/swag-bi/swag/blob/master/src/main/webapp/WEB-INF/resources/Uploaded/AGs/eurostat_AG_AMCIS2021.ttl).

-In order to load the respective qb4o data, you can install the [eurostat schema](https://github.com/lorenae/qb4olap/blob/master/rdf/qb4olap.ttl) and the [dimension instances](https://github.com/lorenae/qb4olap/blob/master/examples/eurostat_schema_QB4OLAP_v1.3.ttl).
+In order to load the respective qb4o data, you can install the [dimension instances](https://github.com/lorenae/qb4olap/blob/master/examples/eurostat_schema_QB4OLAP_v1.3.ttl).